-One of the first iconic element of Kate’s Royal Jewellery Box was the Sapphire and Diamond Engagement Ring.
+One of the first iconic element of Duchess of Cambridge’s Royal Jewellery Box was the Sapphire and Diamond Engagement Ring.
 The Oval ring originally was the engagement ring of Prince William’s Mother Late Princess of Wales, Diana.

-When Charles and Diana separated, the ring came into Prince Charles’ possession and after their mother’s tragic death in 1997, both Prince William and Prince Harry went to the Kensington Palace with Prince Charles to choose mementos from their mother’s collection.
-It was reported that the ring was originally chose by Prince Harry while Prince William chose yellow gold Cartier Tank Française watch.
-When William decided to propose both brothers exchanged the mementos and ring once again became an iconic jewel piece after gracing Kate’s finger in 2010.
+When Charles and Diana separated, the ring came into Prince Charles’ possession and after their mother’s tragic death in 1997, both Prince William and Prince Harry went to the Kensington Palace with Prince Charles to choose mementoes from their mother’s collection.
+It was reported that the ring was originally chosen by Prince Harry while Prince William chose yellow gold Cartier Tank Française watch.
+When William decided to propose both brothers exchanged the mementoes and ring once again became an iconic jewel piece after gracing Kate’s finger in 2010.

 The ring was again resized in 2010 by Crown Jewellers G. Collins & Sons.
 Two platinum beads inside the bottom of the ring were placed to keep it secure around Kate’s finger.
 Since 2010 the ring has been replicated countless times.